skip to main content

 Every stage of the Vuelta a España streams on Peacock.
 For the men’s race, you can also watch Saturday and Sunday coverage on CNBC, which includes the first and final stages.

-Pro tip: Fans in Canada can stream La Vuelta 2025 from beginning to end on FloBikes.
+Pro tip: Fans in Canada can stream La Vuelta 2026 from start to finish on FloBikes—part of the FloSports ecosystem.

 Stage Day Time (ET) Channels